Sensation involves the relay of information from sensory receptors to the brain and enables a person to experience the

 Sensory information (such as taste, light, odor, pressure, vibration, heat, and pain) is perceived through the body's sensory receptors.
-These sensory receptors include the eyes, ears, mouth, nose, and hands and feet, or skin as a whole.
-Rods and conesin the retina of the eye perceive light; ciliain the ear perceive sound; chemical receptorsin the nasal cavities and mouth perceive smell and taste; and muscle spindles, as well as pressure, vibration, heat, and pain receptors in the skin perceive the many sensations of touch.
+These sensory receptors include the eyes, ears, mouth, nose, hands, and feet (and the skin as a whole).
+Rod and cone receptors in the retina of the eye perceive light; cilia in the ear perceive sound; chemical receptors in the nasal cavities and mouth perceive smell and taste; and muscle spindles, as well as pressure, vibration, heat and pain receptors in the skin, perceive the many sensations of touch.

-Specialized cells in the sensory receptors convert the input energy into neural impulses.
+Specialized cells in the sensory receptors convert the incoming energy (e.g., light) into neural impulses.
 These neural impulses enter the cerebral cortex of the brain, which is made up of layers of neurons with many inputs.
 These layers of neurons in the function like mini microprocessors, and it is their job to organize the sensations and interpret them in the process of perception.